arvindd/.emacs.d/README.md

 Any customisations done via the emacs customisation interface go into the `custom.el` file.

+# Additional package installation, and elpa configuration
+## One-time configuration
+The settings have been done so that all the emacs packages get into the directory `<emacshome>/.emacselpa`.
+For the packages to be installed, it is important that you have the proper GPG key for verifying the signatures of the package.
+Follow these steps to make it all work:

+- Start up emacs
+- Temperorily disable signature check:

+	M-: (setq package-check-signature nil) RET

+- Refresh package contents, and install the latest GNU GPG keys

+    M-x package-refresh-contents RET
+    M-x package-install RET gnu-elpa-keyring-update RET

+- Revert back the checking of the package signatures

+   M-: (setq package-check-signature 'allow-unsigned) RET

+## Package installations
+Having done the above steps once after you clone this repo, there is no longer any need to do them again.
+Every other time you want to install a package, just use the normal elpa ways to install a package:

+   M-x package-install RET <package-to-install> RET

+All installed packages get into the directory `<emacshome>/.emacselpa`.
+These are not affected anytime you update this repo because this directory is outside the repository.
+You are free to install whatever packages you need.

+All settings for package installation from ELPA sources are in the `load-melpa.el` file.

+## Re-installation of packages that were already installed before
+Every package that is installed gets into the `<emacshome>/.emacselpa` directory, and an entry to that effect gets into the custom.el file.
+If, for whatever reason you lose your `<emacshome>/.emacselpa` directory, and need to re-install the packages again, follow the one-time steps of installing the GNU GPG keys above, and then:

+   M-x package-install-selected-packages RET

+This will re-install all packages back into the `<emacshome>/.emacselpa` directory.

 # Org-mode
 Well, most of the settings are directly to use the org-mode very effectively.
 All the org-mode settings are in the file `orgsettings.el`.
 On default, all the org-mode files are to be stored in the directory `<emacshome>/.plans` - and this can be changed by changing the value of the variable `plansdir` in `.emacs`.